henryjj99/InNav/README.md

 We have chosen LightGBM because LightGBM is a tree-based gradient boosting framework with high efficiency and great performance on large datasets, and fully supports parallel and GPU training.
 ### Training with LightGBM
 The code is in the file /Data_X_inNav_wifi_data_unfiltered_data_fineTune.ipynb In the first section, LightGBM that supports GPU is installed, and the unfiltered dataset is loaded from Google Drive.
 Then, we define 3 models that fits X, Y and Floor.
-Performance was measured with MSE
+Performance was measured with MSE.

 KFold is also used.
+Folds = 10

 [<img src="images/image5.png" width="10%"/>](image5.png)